slavabzb/slava.bz/_drafts/are-you-smart-enough-to-work-in-yandex.markdown

     return s

 matrix = [
-    [1, 2],
-    [3, 4],
+    [1, 2, 3, 4],
+    [5, 6, 7, 8],
+    [9, 10, 11, 12],
+    [13, 14, 15, 16],
 ]
 s = get_diagonal_sum(matrix)
 print(s)
 ```

-For our sample matrix this algorithm returns 10 and takes O(n) time.
-The key to this problem is to realize that this algorithm doesn't work for any matrices.
+For our sample matrix this algorithm returns 68 and takes O(n) time.
+The key to solve this problem is to realize that the algorithm doesn't work for any matrices.
 Let's consider another example.

 ![Square matrix of size 3][/assets/img/matrix-3x3.png]